Boethius

 - What did Boethius get wrong, or what ideas have been seriously disputed?

-- Some of Boethius's ideas, such as his views on predestination and free will, have been debated over their compatibility with later theological developments.
-His attempt to reconcile divine foreknowledge with human freedom remains a complex issue in theological discussions.
+- Some of Boethius's ideas, such as his views on predestination and free will, have been debated, particularly in the context of later theological developments.
+However, his synthesis of philosophy and theology remains largely respected.

 - Is Boethius considered a saint?
 By which traditions?